 Your blade tips can become so worn that a strip of grass is left between them when they turn under your mower deck.
 The sail on your blade can also become very worn.
 When this happens, your blade is not able to create the air movement and suction under the deck required for a good cut.

-Wearing of a mower blade is not something you can avoid.
-This happens under normal conditions from the blades exposure to sand.
-The air flow and suction your blades create to lift the grass also draws in a lot of dirt.
+Wearing a mower blade is not something you can avoid.
+This happens under normal conditions from the blade’s exposure to sand.
+The airflow and suction your blades create to lift the grass also draw in a lot of dirt.
 This dirt can wear your blade and create a dull edge.

 Bent Snapper Mower Blade